 Private lenders differ from traditional lenders in that they have a private pool of funds, and assess borrowers on a different set of criteria.
 Most private lenders specialise in short-term finance solutions.
 They can help bridge the gap between your immediate need and your ability to secure more traditional forms of finance.

-What do private lenders do?
+What types of finance do private lenders offer?

 Private lenders generally offer niche products to borrowers in unique circumstances.
 As such, they tend to specialise in types of loans not often offered by traditional lenders.